-Authenticity is the biggest takeaway in advertising and marketing in 2018.
+Authenticity is the biggest takeaway in advertising and marketing in 2021.
 Right from the brand, to its products and services, to its employees, people want to know everything about them.
 Gone are the days when a hero product was enough to win people over.
-In 2019, changed circumstances necessitate brand’s increase their social offerings, display their work, their team, and build meaningful and successful relationships.
+In 2021, changed circumstances necessitate brand’s increase their social offerings, Brand Reputation on Social Media, display their work, their team, and build meaningful and successful relationships.

 This requires building new verticals like the Photography Department and the Video Department.
 However, as an agency, these verticals will help you put forward a better story for your clients and the brands you are servicing.

 Social Media Best Practices in 2021: The Final Word: